The initial anatomical checklist is should be assessed in this order:

-This page assumes the standard radiological convention of superior and rightwards structures are displayed on the left of the screen as opposed to Graf's method of flipping and rotating the images which, although representative of a standing baby, are not representative of how the baby is scanned.
+This page assumes the standard radiological convention of superior and rightwards structures are displayed on the left of the screen as opposed to Graf's method of flipping and rotating the images.

 A high frequency probe (e.g. 5-15 MHz) should be used, with the lower frequencies selected when greater penetration is needed.

 Using the Graf method the hips should be slightly flexed [1, 2].
 The patient should be on their side and the probe is placed, vertically orientated, on the lateral aspect of the hip.

 After identifying the osteochondral junction, the femoral head, synovial fold, joint capsule, acetabular labrum, acetabular cartilage, bony roof of the acetabulum and turning point (see earlier) should be identified.
 The lower limb of the ilium and the triradiate cartilage indicate the acetabular center.
 The ilium should then be made straight on the screen.
 Since, at this point, the ilium raises anteriorly and superiorly and falls posteriorly and inferiorly, to get a straight image of the ilium, you need to align the probe between the rise and the fall.